Chapter 17: Shenandoah II: Leadership and Survival

 knowledgeable people whom he had lost to Dick's thorough bombing and

-artillery fires.
+artillery fire.
 However, in the meantime, Triet was already working on

 another plan to destroy this upstart unit.
 The weather would help some.